kostickm/SwiftCurl/README.md

-# Kitura-CurlHelpers
+#CCurl

-Shim for libCurl
+**C bindings for the libcurl library**

-This shim allows full use of the [cURL](https://curl.haxx.se/) library in Swift
+This module map links to the [cURL](https://curl.haxx.se/) library in Swift for the implementation of the HTTP protocol and other networking protocols.